hyperliquid-dex/node/README.md

 ~/hl-visor run-non-validator --serve-eth-rpc
 ```

+Ensure that port 3001 is open in your local firewall if you are planning on accessing the EVM RPC from outside the node.

 Once running, you can send RPC requests.
 For example, to retrieve the latest block:
 ```bash
 curl -X POST --header 'Content-Type: application/json' --data '{"jsonrpc":"2.0","method":"eth_getBlockByNumber","params":["latest",false],"id":1}' http://localhost:3001/evm